Skip to main content

 read_dir(url, options)

-Reads the contents of a directory:
+Reads the directory contents of url:

-• glob: A glob pattern to filter files out if provided.
+-- Glob pattern to filter files out if provided.

 unique_name(url)